What is a Reward Model?¶

 is the reward score for the losing response

-So the whole thing reads: “The probability that the winner is preferred over the loser, given this prompt, equals the sigmoid of the difference in their reward scores.”
+So: “The probability that the winner is preferred over the loser equals the sigmoid of the difference in their reward scores.”

 Why sigmoid?
-Because we need to convert a difference (which could be any number from negative infinity to positive infinity) into a probability (which has to be between 0 and 1).
+Because we need to convert a difference (which could be any real number) into a probability (which must be between 0 and 1).

-If the reward difference is large and positive (winner scored way higher), sigmoid outputs close to 1.0 (very confident in the preference)
+If the reward difference is large and positive (winner scored much higher), sigmoid outputs close to 1.0

-If the reward difference is large and negative (loser somehow scored higher—uh oh), sigmoid outputs close to 0.0 (very confident in the opposite preference)
+If the reward difference is large and negative (loser scored higher. the model got it wrong), sigmoid outputs close to 0.0

 import torch